News media circulation terms and definitions

 General Circulation Terms

-Digital Nonreplica A digital edition that is consistent in character and editorial content with the print edition.
-Nonreplica editions need to contain a clear reference to the host print newspaper (i.e., "edition of," "produced by," etc.).
+Digital Nonreplica A digital version that has similar content to the print edition.
+Nonreplica editions contain a reference to the host print newspaper (i.e., "edition of," "produced by").
 Advertising may differ and may exclude FSIs (free-standing inserts).
-AAM Reports & Media Intelligence Center

 C 2.3 (3)